69BlaSh/Projet2/README.md

 # Reservia

-## Project 1/6 Web Developer Course - Transform a mock-up into a website.
+## Project 1/6 - Web Developer Path - Transform a mock-up into a website.

 ### Specifications: